pypa/pipenv/docs/virtualenv.md

 ## Custom Virtual Environment Location

-Pipenv automatically honors the `WORKON_HOME` environment variable, if you have it set — so you can tell pipenv to store your virtual environments wherever you want, e.g.:
+Pipenv automatically honors the `WORKON_HOME` environment variable, if it is set, so you can tell pipenv to store your virtual environments wherever you want, e.g.:

     export WORKON_HOME=~/.venvs